bigbrett/meta-wscryptohw/README.md

 II.
 Misc
 ========

 Currently, the driver has the base address of the peripheral hard-coded, and does not use the built in device tree.
 It works, however could use much improvement.
+I'm sure there are many a lurking oops.
+There is also the possibility of using a linux device driver framework.

 #TODO:
+1. Userspace API for the openSSL engine
-1. Integrate linux device tree support and structures (linux/of.h I think..)
+2. Integrate linux device tree support and structures (linux/of.h I think..)
 2. Create helper functions to abstract away the different ways we might want to use the hardware blocks
-3. Userspace API?